 In a notice to the Nevada Department of Employment, Training and Rehabilitation (DETR), the Tropicana explains the mass cuts are the “unfortunate result of COVID-19 related business circumstances that were sudden, dramatic and beyond our control.”

 Operators in Nevada were forced to close in March and began reopening their properties in June.
 The Last Vegas Strip’s massive decline in visitors since June as well as the new operating conditions for casinos, which include strict cleaning and managing protocols have made it difficult for casinos to recover from their 80-day long coma.

-In September, McCarran International Airport in Las Vegas reported 1.7 million passengers in September, down nearly 61% year-on-year.
+In September, McCarran International Airport in Las Vegas reported 1.7 million passengers, down nearly 61% year-on-year.